Management (Public Sector)

 - Media and Public Awareness

-For those wanting to join the uniformed services it is important to maintain good levels of health and fitness; you will have free membership to the Strode College gym and fitness centre.
+For careers in the uniformed services it is important to maintain good levels of health and fitness; you will have free membership to the College gym and fitness centre.

-You will have opportunities to join a number of trips in the UK including the Houses of Parliament and the Supreme Court in London.
-You will also be able to join our international ski trip which provides opportunities to develop team building, leadership and communication skills.
+You will have opportunities to join UK trips for example: the Houses of Parliament and the Supreme Court in London.
+Our international ski trip provides opportunities to develop skills valued in many public sector careers such as team building, leadership and communication skills.
+Costs for trips are additional to course fees.

 - Avon and Somerset Constabulary